michaelhthomas/vue-to-astro/README.md

 1. Fork this repo
 1. Clone your fork
-1. Install dependencies --- `bun install`
+1. Install dependencies --- `pnpm install`
-1. Start the development server --- `bun dev`
+1. Start the development server --- `pnpm dev`
 1. Make some changes
 1. Submit your changes by pushing them to a well-named branch in your fork, then creating a PR